 Students will be required to express an interest in attending a workplace in their chosen vocational area.
 Hopefully they will already have an employer in mind when considering this option.
-They will be responsible for approaching the employer and getting an agreement in principle to attend their place of work one day each week for the duration of Years 10 and Year 11.
+They will be responsible for approaching the employer and getting an agreement in principle to attend their place of work one day each week for the duration of Year 10 and Year 11.

-As with t gh checking process that we follow to ensure the suitabilit e Local Authority.
-Once an employer is approved, the studing rogress.
+As with the Year 10 block work experience, there is a very thorough checking process that we follow to ensure the suitability of placements for young people, working closely with the Local Authority.
+Once an employer is approved, the student will start the placement and will be visited once every half term by a member of school staff to review progress.
 The pupil will also be required to complete a Log Book of their experiences on a day to day basis.